JustinMi/JustinMi.github.io/_posts/2017-06-03-django-localization-internalization.md

 # Overview and Setup

 In this tutorial, we will be creating a super simple example page that will display text and have a button that users can click to toggle the text between English and Filipino.
-To begin, we will create and activate a virtual environment using `conda` or `virtualenv`.
+To begin, we will setup a new virtual environment using `conda` or `virtualenv`.
 Commands for `conda`:
 ```bash
 $ conda create --name translate python=2
 $ source activate translate